viveksahukar/PHEICCausalProject/README.md

 the specific causal question we will ask here is how is the issuance of PHEIC affecting the stock price of companies that have a large percentage of revenue from the infected country?

+Therefore, we would use a difference-in-differences model.
+We will select the companies 3 days before and after the issuance on PHEIC for Covid-19.
+The date for issuance of PHEIC is January 30 and that time COVID-19 was in China.
+H